anthertech/antPOLL/README.md

 ### <span style="color:purple">Polling App</span>

 **antPOLL** is an interactive quiz and polling app built on the powerful Frappe framework.
 It allows you to create time-based, multiple-choice polls with real-time leaderboards based on accuracy and speed.
-Designed for learning, engagement, and competition, Ant-POLL is perfect for internal trainings, team contests, educational institutions, and community engagement.
+Designed for learning, engagement, and competition, antPOLL is perfect for internal trainings, team contests, educational institutions, and community engagement.

 ---